Photography

 Students looking at photographs in class

-Students solve visual and conceptual problems creatively and cultivate the technical and aesthetic skills that artists and design professionals need.
-You will be inspired by the photography exhibits at the Museum of Fine Arts, Museum of Contemporary Art, the many fine galleries near Simmons and in our own Trustman Art Gallery.
+Simmons' minor in photography will teach you how to solve visual and conceptual problems creatively.
+You'll cultivate the technical and aesthetic skills that artists and design professionals need to succeed.
+You'll find inspiration in Boston's varied rich cultural institutions.
+Photography or fine art exhibits at the Museum of Fine Arts, Museum of Contemporary Art, and in our own Trustman Art Gallery are just some examples close to campus.

-Our students go on to successful careers in many fields including communications, publishing, arts administration, design, museum and gallery work and studio art.
+Our students thrive in careers in many fields.
+Some of these include communications, publishing, arts administration, design, museum and gallery work and studio art.
 Minoring in photography complements many areas of study from humanities to science.
-By developing a strong sense of visual and artistic expression and technical prowess, you'll be on the cutting-edge as related industries change and grow.

 200 Level Photography Courses